shakerin/pyland/README.md

 ## General Information About The Project

-### Developers
-I am the only developer and planner of the project for now.
-Any idea or suggestion is welcome.

-### Users
-This project is not in a state yet to deliver to any user who is not experienced in python.

 ### Prerequisites
 Until now different python libraries are used in the project.
 So, to make sure everything is this project is functional make sure the following items are present in the system.